ulrikah/oceans/sonification_server/readme.md

 ## Using the M4L device

-Drag `OceansSonification.amxd` onto a MIDI track in Ableton Live and update the parameters as shown in this video.
+Drag `OceansSonification.amxd` onto a MIDI track in Ableton Live and update the parameters as shown in [this video](https://docs.google.com/uc?export=download&id=13lhB8_vazddzqlxZ_mYx5cIBaO8RqH-k).

-<video width="640" height="480" controls align="middle"><source src="https://docs.google.com/uc?export=download&id=13lhB8_vazddzqlxZ_mYx5cIBaO8RqH-k" type="video/mp4"></video>

 If the Python scripts are running and it is connected at UDP port 8000, you should see the visual indicator in the M4L device.